Skip to main content

 Body

-The 2021 research summary looks at how the organised sport participation has evolved over a 7-year period with a special focus on the impact of COVID-19 and the recovery of participation in sport.
+The 2022 research summary looks at how the organised sport participation has evolved over an 8-year period with a special focus on the impact of COVID-19 and the recovery of participation in sport.

-The research involves data gathered across 10 popular sports and compares participation rates across age, sex and region between 2015–2021.
+The research reveals data from 10 popular sports and compares participation rates across age, sex and region between 2015-2022.

 Quick stats